 Knowledgeable Providers: In addition to performing any necessary tests, MD Now providers will ensure that you understand your test results and provide you with the information you will need to protect yourself and your partners.

 There are two basic categories of tests for HIV.
 The first is a rapid HIV test that will provide results in approximately 20 minutes.
 If you test positive on a rapid test, follow-up testing is normally performed to confirm the result.
 The second is the standard test that is sent off to a lab.
+This is what we offer at MD Now.
 It can take 24 to 48 hours to get the results of a standard test.
 Depending on the test used, an HIV screening will look for the proteins produced by the HIV virus, the antibodies that the body produces in response to the virus, or a combination of both.
 The U.S. Food and Drug Administration has approved two home tests for HIV testing.
-The increased risk of false results with at-home tests and the lack of counseling and treatment before and after the tests mean that an STD testing clinic or your healthcare provider are still your best options.
+The increased risk of false results with at-home tests and the lack of counseling and treatment before and after the tests mean that visiting MD Now for a reliable send out lab test is your best option for results you can trust.

 How soon an HIV test will detect the virus can vary based on the type of test used.
 An early HIV test that detects both antigens and antibodies may test positive as soon as a month after exposure.
 Almost all tests will test positive by six months.